 RESIDENTIAL NO EXTRA COST (C CE)

-THE ONLY DSA ACCREDITED LGV TRAINING CENTRE BETWEEN LEICESTER AND CARLISLE
+THE ONLY DSA ACCREDITED LGV TRAINING CENTRE BETWEEN LUTON AND CARLISLE

 From what I can gather the thinking behind this is that a LGV driver should be able to cope with any route thrown at them on test